sunzid02/Task-Tracker/README.md

 # Task-Tracker
 Simple SPA where you can use CRUD operations to maintain your tasks.
-Mock backend JSON-Server is used to get the data.
+Mock JSON-Server has been used to get the data from backend.

 ## Usage